open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/grid.png" class='img' alt='' />
       </a>
       <span class='sub'>
-        Grid is used by children and adults with communication difficulties across the world, to have a voice and live more independently, available on Windows and iPad.
-For people who need symbols to support their communication, Grid includes a range of vocabularies, for people of all ages.
+        Grid is used by children and adults with communication difficulties across the world to have a voice and live more independently.
+Available on Windows and iPad, Grid always includes our premier symbol-centric vocabularies: Super Core, a research-based core vocabulary, and Voco Chat, a pragmatically organized symbol vocabulary.
+Grid can be used with a range of symbol libraries, including SymbolStix, PCS, and Widgit, with a wide variety of grid sets for all abilities and access modalities.
       </span>
     </div>
   </div>